Build your own

 Note: this quiz is for educational purposes only and will not diagnose perimenopause.

-Thousands of women have completed our perimenopause quiz, sharing their experiences with each symptom.
-We report on our findings annually, and you can find our 2022 and 2023 perimenopause symptoms statistics in our blog
+Over 1,400 women have used our perimenopause quiz so far in 2025[1], sharing their experiences with each symptom.
+We regularly report on our findings to make sure you know what symptoms to look for.

-We looked at the data from January 2024 and found the most common symptoms for women between 40-49 with irregular periods were:
+The data shows the three most common symptoms for women between 40-49 with irregular periods were:

-Mood changes, brain fog, poor sleep and poor memory were all experienced by more than three-quarters of the women we surveyed in January 2024.
 These changes can make work more challenging.
-In a recent study on discrimination against menopausal women at work, we found over two-thirds (69.4%) of people believed women faced some form of discrimination due to perimenopause and/or menopause.
+In our 2024 study on discrimination against menopausal women at work, we found over two-thirds (69.4%) of people believed women faced some form of discrimination due to perimenopause and/or menopause.

 As women go through perimenopause their levels of ovarian response hormones – oestrogen and progesterone – slowly decline, while their levels of the two control hormones – follicle-stimulating hormone (FSH) and luteinising hormone (LH) – increase.